finos/common-domain-model/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the model changes have been completed, use Rosetta to submit changes for review, referring to the `Rosetta Workspce Contribution Guide <https://docs.rosetta-technology.io/core/1-workspace.html#contribute-workspace-changes>`_ and specifying a meaningful title and description.

+.. note:: All contributions are submitted as candidate changes to be incorprated under `the CDM licence <https://portal.cdm.rosetta-technology.io/#/terms-isda>`_

 The CDM is hosted in GitHub.
 Any changes contributed through Rosetta are submitted as a "Pull Request" on a one-off CDM branch and will invoke a build process to compile and run all CDM unit tests and regression tests.